 We have awesome senior and mid-level colleagues who will help you along the way of becoming a full fetched mobile, or backend developer.
 Need a cool internship?
 You will not be spending your time working on pointless, repetitive tasks.
 You will be coding, tackling real world problems.

 If you still remember Objective-C, but have since grown to master Swift, you could really find your fit here.
-Apply if you aspire to become an iOS Lead!
+Apply if you aspire to be the best.

 You would have opportunities to learn and grow with the mobile development team (of 7 atm).
 You would use agile methodologies.
-After having established your level of knowledge, you would have autonomy to work on your tasks, reporting directly to Larten (CTO).
+After having established your level of knowledge, you would have autonomy to work on your tasks.
 This is a great position if you are into short deadlines while still keeping your code clean and easy to maintain.